- Health A-Z

 Inconsistent weight gain, too little or too much, can affect your baby adversely.
 Gaining very little weight during pregnancy can lead to premature delivery and low birth weight.
 It may also cause developmental delays and chronic health problems in your baby.

-It is important to keep yourself active during pregnancy.
-Stretching can help improve your muscle flexibility.
-Regular gentle exercise can help ease or prevent back pain, boost your energy, build stamina and help you prepare for the physical changes of labour and delivery.
-Scientists have found that women who exercise during pregnancy are less likely to require a caesarean birth.
+Studies say that women who exercise during pregnancy are less likely to require a caesarean birth.
 And the ones undertaking brisk walking in particular, thrice a week, could reduce their risk of having a heavy infant by half.
 Exercise also lowers the chances of developing a type of diabetes that only affects pregnant women.
 But avoid strenuous exercises.
 However, discuss with your doctor before starting any new activity.
-(Read: Why pregnant women need exercise)
+Here are five tips to beat gestational diabetes.

 Your prenatal check-ups are your window into the womb and they help detect any issues early and can be corrected in most cases.
 Blood tests and ultrasonography are routinely done during pregnancy.
-Blood tests can determine your blood type and also help rule out anaemia, infections etc. If you are in a high-risk category you may get blood tests done for genetic disorders screening.
-Ultrasonography may be used to visualize the foetus in your womb at around four and a half weeks after your last menstrual period (LMP).
+Blood tests can determine your blood type and also help rule out anemia, infections etc. If you are in a high-risk category you may get blood tests done for genetic disorders screening.
+Ultrasonography may be used to visualize the fetus in your womb at around four and a half weeks after your last menstrual period (LMP).
 It can tell you how many weeks you are into pregnancy and how healthy your baby is.
-You may be able to see your baby’s heartbeat by seven weeks after LMP.
+You may be able to see your baby s heartbeat by seven weeks after LMP.
 Ultrasonography can also help detect certain birth defects.
+Here are five things you should ask your doctor during your antenatal check-ups.

 10. Increase your fluid intake

 Blood volume needs to increase during pregnancy to facilitate oxygen and nutrient delivery to both you and your baby.
 So drink plenty of fluids.
 It can also prevent dehydration and constipation.
-Sipping iced water could offer some relief from nausea and vomiting.
+Sipping iced water could offer some relief from nausea and vomiting too.

-Most pregnant women experience nausea, vomiting, dizziness, heartburn and a constant need to pee mostly during this time of pregnancy.
-This can make you feel tired.
+Most pregnant women experience nausea, vomiting, dizziness, heartburn and a constant need to pee during this time of pregnancy.
 Hormonal changes also make you feel worn out.
 So make it a point to get few naps whenever possible.
-Try to turn in early to bed.
-(Read: Top five foods to help you sleep)
+Try to go to bed early.
+Know about six practical ways to induce sleep during pregnancy.

 It is best to cut down or skip caffeinated drinks altogether.
 Large amounts of caffeine consumption and an increased risk of miscarriage have been linked in some studies.
 High levels of caffeine have also been linked to lower birth weight and stillbirth.
 But caffeine intake in moderation is unlikely to harm your baby.
 Or you can switch to decaffeinated drinks instead.
-(Read: Coffee can make women infertile)
+Here are eight more drinks you should avoid during pregnancy.

 Medicines taken by you can cross the placenta and enter the bloodstream of your baby.
-Hence it’s best to know the safety of any medications you’re taking during pregnancy – especially in the first trimester.
-It is during this trimester that your baby’s organs are rapidly developing making them potentially vulnerable to ill effects of the medicines.
-Some drugs have been linked to increased risk of miscarriage.
+Hence it s best to know the safety of any medications you re taking during pregnancy - especially in the first trimester.
 There are certain medications like anti-epileptic drugs which can cause genetic defects in the baby.
 If you are already on medication for a previous health condition talk to your doctor regarding its safety or alternatives.
 Your doctor will replace more toxic drugs with milder ones so that the baby is affected as little as possible.

 Foods to be avoided during pregnancy include raw/undercooked meat, soft cheese, seafood and raw eggs.
 They could be possible sources of harmful bacteria and parasite.
 Bacterial infection may cause severe food poisoning.
-If you get infected for the first time with toxoplasmosis parasite during your first trimester of pregnancy it can cross the placenta and harm your baby.
+If you get infected for the first time with toxoplasmosis parasite during your first trimester of pregnancy, it can cross the placenta and harm your baby.
 Keep away from seafood that is high in mercury which can damage the developing nervous system of your baby and cause developmental delays and brain damage.
+Here are seven things that you should avoid during pregnancy.

 4. Quit smoking

-Well, you may have to give up on alcohol too.
-It increases the risk of miscarriage.
-Alcohol can cross the placenta and reach your baby’s bloodstream.
-Excessive drinking impairs the mental and physical development of your baby, in what is known as foetal alcohol syndrome.
+Excessive drinking impairs the mental and physical development of your baby, in what is known as fetal alcohol syndrome.
 It is known to cause a range of health problems from behavioural disorders and impaired IQ to facial disfigurement in unborn babies.
 It may also be a contributing factor for attention deficit hyperactivity disorder (ADHD) in children.
+Alcohol could give rise to fetal alcohol syndrome in your baby.

 You may end up with deficiency of iron, folic acid, vitamins and minerals which can potentially harm you and your baby.
 If you are morbidly obese when you get pregnant your doctor may advise you to lose weight.
 But it should be done only under his/her supervision.